 At Art Social Gallery we have many amazing unique artists, but who are they ?
 What inspires them and what can we learn from them?

-Today we interviewed Tanya Johnston.
-An artist who makes whimsical paintings with line work you've never seen before.
+Today we interviewed Brittnee Sylvester.
+An artist who makes beautiful abstracts and figurative paintings.
 In this blog we will dive a bit deeper into her world of art.

 What do you love to paint?